nrwl/nx/docs/web/fundamentals/build-full-stack-applications.md

 You can run:

-- `ng serve api` to serve the application
+- `nx serve api` to serve the application
-- `ng build api` to build the application
+- `nx build api` to build the application
-- `ng test api` to test the application
+- `nx test api` to test the application

 ### Adding an Endpoint